patriciclobo/ninja-authentication/README.md

 If this property is not configured, the filter will return a 403 forbidden.

+To use the AuthenticationFilter to protect authentication required pages, you have to annotate your controller or method with the following annotation:

+	@FilterWith(AuthenticationFilter.class)

 *Authentications*

 The Authentications class offers convenient functions to perform authentication.
 The main methods are